MrDzoc/PixelmonLogger/README.md

 # PixelmonLogger
-Admin plugin for Pixelmon that logs various player actions
+This is an Sponge plugin for Pixelmon that logs various player actions.
+It will create a detailed log of the action, date, and Pokemon for each event.

 #### Commands